westland garden health logo

 • Plums: fruit 8-10cm apart

-A lot of vegetable plants will be producing a good healthy crop which you will be able to start to pick this month.
-Peas and broad beans are probably one of the first vegetable crop you will pick.
+A lot of vegetable plants will be producing a good, healthy crop, which you will be able to start to pick this month.
+Peas and broad beans are probably one of the first vegetable crops you will pick.
 With these vegetables, the earlier and more regularly you pick them, the more crop you will have.
-Other vegetable crops which can now be harvested include, turnips, carrots and beetroots.
+Other vegetable crops which can now be harvested include turnips, carrots, and beetroots.
 If the weather is good, you should have the first crop of new potatoes towards the end of the month.

 Plant outdoor tomatoes

 It is now really important to mow your lawn once a week to keep it looking healthy, and it will soon thicken up.
 Feeding your lawn should now also be part of your lawn maintenance.
 Regularly feeding your lawn will give grass the nutrients it needs to grow and survive.
-Feeding your lawn will help it grow thicker and greener and will also mean unwelcome weeds and moss will be less likely to take hold.
-Safelawn is a great child and pet friendly all in one lawn feed which feeds all year round for a healthier lawn.
-It also helps prevent weeds and moss and will give you a luscious greener and stronger lawn.
+Feeding your lawn will help it grow thicker and greener, and will also mean unwelcome weeds and moss will be less likely to take hold.
+SafeLawn is a great child and pet friendly all in one lawn feed that feeds all year round for a healthier lawn.
+It also helps prevent weeds and moss, and will give you a luscious, greener, and stronger lawn.
 Perfect for these summer months.

 Make sure to have a look through our Lawn Hub for all your lawncare questions!